ThomWright/pokedex/README.md

 ### Documentation

-Some API docs would be nice, using something like Swagger, but probably not essential.
+Some API docs would be nice, possibly using something like Swagger, especially if this was a public-facing API.

 ### Configuration